dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 if the execution of it will comply with the warrant attributes of the context.
 For that it must take the warrant attributes of the arguments' types into account.

-Loosening warrant attributes' restrictions in that way, allows more first-order functions to be annotated.
+Loosening warrant attributes' restrictions in that way allows the annotation of more first-order functions.
 An illustration of what this DIP enables is this:
 ```D
 interface NogcToString